 Note: By default, this is installed in the path below.

 C:\Program Files (x86)\Microsoft Group Policy\Windows 10 November 2019 Update (1909)

-– Create a folder that is named PolicyDefinitions in the following location on the domain controller as shown below.
+Create a Central Store for .admx and .adml files, using Windows File Explorer.
+Create a folder named PolicyDefinitions in the following location on the domain controller as shown below.

-– Before copying any new ADMX and ADML files backup any that are present in the PolicyDefinitions folder.
+- Before copying any new ADMX and ADML files, backup the files that are present in the PolicyDefinitions folder.

 - For me, I will create a new folder called Policy Definition as shown below

 - As you can see also, it was not available before.